Lines on $p$-adic and real cubic surfaces: Heuristics for the - adic Numbers

 \subsection{The Blow-up Measure}

+As we saw in \cref{Sec:2}, one way to construct a cubic surface is to blow the plane $\P^2$ at six points in general position.
+If the six points are chosen randomly, we then get a random cubic surface.
+More precisely we define a new measure on the space of cubic surfaces as follows:

-Let $\xi_0, \dots, \xi_6$ be independent uniformly distributed random variables in $\Z_p$ and let $F$ be the random polynomial $F = \xi_0 + \xi_1 X + \dots + \xi_6 X^6$.
+\begin{definition} (The blow-up measure) Let $\xi_0, \dots, \xi_6$ be independent uniformly distributed random variables in $\Z_p$ and let $F$ be the random polynomial $F = \xi_0 + \xi_1 X + \dots + \xi_6 X^6$.
 With probability $1$, the polynomial $F$ has degree $6$, its roots $\theta_1, \dots, \theta_6$ are simple and lie in the complement of the hyperplane arrangement \eqref{eq: arrangement}.
-This define a measure on the space of degree $6$ polynomials.
-The map $ F \longmapsto \SF $ determines a measure on the space of smooth cubic surfaces via pushforward which we call the \emph{blow-up measure}.
-In practice, sampling a polynomial $F$ is done by choosing a large integer $N$ and sampling the coefficients of $F$ from the set $\{ 0, 1, \ldots, p^{N + 1} - 1 \}$ independently with respect to the uniform distribution.
-The number of lines on the cubic surface $\SF$ is determined by factorizing $F$ over $\Qp$ and applying Lemma~\ref{lem:NumberOfLines}.
+This defines a measure on the space of degree $6$ polynomials.
+The map $ F \longmapsto \SF $ determines a measure on the space of smooth cubic surfaces via pushforward which we call the \emph{blow-up measure}. \end{definition}

+Again, in practice, sampling a polynomial $F$ is done by choosing a large integer $N$ and sampling the coefficients of $F$ from the set $\{ 0, 1, \ldots, p^{N + 1} - 1 \}$ independently with respect to the uniform distribution.
+The number of lines on the cubic surface $\SF$ is determined by factorizing $F$ over the field $K$ and applying Lemma~\ref{lem:NumberOfLines}.

+As mentioned in Remark~\ref{rem:DoubleSix}, not all cubic surfaces over $\Q_p$ arise from a blow-up of $6$ points in $\P^2$.
+Therefore, the blow-up measure only sees cubic surfaces with a Galois-invariant double-six.